-The petitioner has submitted that the actual distribution losses for FY 2009-10 are 15.20%, as against the approved level of 14.53% in the revised estimate for FY 2009-10.
-No reasons have been mentioned for the increase in the distribution losses.
-It is submitted by the petitioner that as per MYT Regulations, the distribution losses
+The petitioner has submitted that the actual distribution losses for FY 2009-10 are 17.36%, as against the approved level of 18.00% in the revised estimate for FY

+2009-10.
+It is submitted by the petitioner that the increase in losses compared to earlier year is due to increase in number of hours of power supply to agricultural consumers during the year.
+It is further submitted by the petitioner that as per MYT Regulations, the distribution losses need to be treated as controllable and any gain or loss has to be dealt accordingly as per provisions of MYT Regulations.

-The DGVCL has contended that the actual distribution losses are 15.20% for FY 2009-10, as against 14.53% considered in APR for FY 2009-10 in the order dated 31st March 2010 and 13.45% approved in ARR order dated 14th December 2009.
+UGVCL has submitted that the actual distribution losses are 17.36% for FY 2009-10 against 18.00% considered in APR for FY 2009-10 in the order dated 31st March 2010 and 14.45% approved in ARR order dated 14th December 2009.

-The Commission approves the distribution losses of 13.45% for FY 2009-10 for truing up of FY 2009-10 as given in the Table below:
+The Commission approves the distribution losses of 15% for FY 2009-10, for truing up of FY 2009-10 as given in the table below: